Impact event: Precambrian

-Evidence for at least 4 impact events have been found in spherule layers (dubbed S1 through S8) from the Barberton Greenstone Belt in South Africa, spanning around 3.5-3.2 billion years ago.
+Evidence for at least 4 impact events have been found in spherule layers (dubbed S1 through S8) from the Barberton Greenstone Belt in South Africa, spanning around 3.5–3.2 billion years ago.
 The sites of the impacts are thought to have been distant from the location of the belt.
 The impactors that generated these events are thought to have been much larger than those that created the largest known still existing craters/impact structures on Earth, with the impactors having estimated diameters of ~20-50 km, with the craters generated by these impacts having an estimated diameter of 400-1000 km.
 The largest impacts like those represented by the S2 layer are likely to have had far-reaching effects, such as the boiling of the surface layer of the oceans.
+A review in 2024, presenting the state of the art of the most ancient and larger impact on Earth during the archean era, show a total of 36 layers deposited between 3.47–3.22 Ga and 2.63–2.49 Ga in a "tail" of the late heavy bombardment and as evidence of it on Earth; the dichotomy in the age could be represent a simple gap or a peak of the meteorite flux.
+Considering the possible presence of duplicates, 15 ± 4 "basin-forming" impacts (so far larger than Chicxulub) and 68 ± 8 Chicxulub-scale impacts are expected by models, but it is clear the record is incomplete, both because very large impacts create more melt than shocked rocks, raising preservation issues, and because the Earth is geologically active.

 The Maniitsoq structure, dated to around 3 billion years old (3 Ga), was once thought to be the result of an impact; however, follow-up studies have not confirmed its nature as an impact structure.
 The Maniitsoq structure is not recognised as an impact structure by the Earth Impact Database.

 In 2020, scientists discovered the world's oldest confirmed impact crater, the Yarrabubba crater, caused by an impact that occurred in Yilgarn craton (what is now Western Australia), dated at more than 2.2 billion years ago with the impactor estimated to be around 7 km wide.
 It is believed that, at this time, the Earth was mostly or completely frozen, commonly called the Huronian glaciation.